 The idea of deploying miniaturized cloud servers at the tactical edge aboard ships, on aircraft, and even in soldiers’ backpacks, represents a key objective for the Pentagon’s Joint Enterprise Defense Infrastructure (JEDI) cloud program.
 The FICS RFI would appear to fall within JEDI’s scope.
 Nevertheless, neither the RFI nor corresponding documents reference JEDI, nor its prime contractor Microsoft Corp.
 With the $10 billion cloud contract still facing a challenge from Amazon Web Services Inc. in federal court and a resolution probably months away, it’s possible that the Navy may be in search of alternatives.

-To contact the analyst: Chris Cornillie in Washington at email@example.com
+To contact the analyst on this story: Chris Cornillie in Washington at email@example.com

-To contact the editor responsible: Daniel Snyder at firstname.lastname@example.org
+To contact the editors responsible for this story: Daniel Snyder at firstname.lastname@example.org